 - To ensure that all children attend school regularly and punctually, in order to maximise their educational achievement and social development.
-Statistics show a direct link between under-achievement and absence below 95%. - To discharge the Academies duty to safeguard its pupils to the best of its ability. - To ensure that all those responsible for children's education, including parents, carers, staff and governors understand and accept their responsibilities in relation to attendance. - To minimise absence from school, thereby reducing levels of persistent absence. - To improve the life chances of the children attending New Horizons Children's Academy and prepare them to be fully contributing citizens when they reach adulthood.
-Regular attenders are more successful in transferring between primary school, secondary school, higher education and employment or training.
+Statistics show a direct link between under-achievement and absence below 95%. - To discharge the Academies duty to safeguard its pupils to the best of its ability. - To ensure that all those responsible for children's education, including parents, carers, staff and governors understand and accept their responsibilities in relation to attendance. - To minimise absence from school, thereby reducing levels of persistent and severe absence. - To improve the life chances of the children attending New Horizons Children's Academy and prepare them to be fully contributing citizens when they reach adulthood.
+Regular attenders are more successful in transferring between primary school, secondary school, higher education and employment or training. - To clearly set out why legal intervention with parents may be necessary and what preventative support we will/may offer before this point is reached.